-Cyber security is a versatile tech field that will always be in demand, as long as the Internet exists.
-You can also acquire cyber security jobs without a degree.
-Cyber security roles are attainable with just a bootcamp education or self-learning.
-This article will show you the top 10 high-paying cyber security jobs you can get with no experience or degree.
+Cyber security is a versatile tech field that will always be in demand, as long as the internet exists.
+You can also acquire cyber security jobs without a formal education.
+Cyber security roles are attainable with just a bootcamp education, apprenticeship, or self-learning.
+This article will show you some of the top high-paying cyber security jobs you can get with no IT background or degree.

-Before getting to the list of the best cyber security jobs with a GED, you will get a clear understanding of what cyber security is.
-You will get a glimpse of the required skills for cyber security jobs, a step-by-step guide that explains how to get a cyber security job without a degree, and the top companies that employ cyber security experts without a college degree.
+Before getting to the list, it’s important to get a clear understanding of what cyber security is.
+You’ll get a glimpse of essential cyber security skills, a step-by-step guide that explains how to get a cyber security job without a degree, and the top companies that employ cyber security experts without a college degree.

 Key Takeaways